Network Segmentation Lab

 Proxmox + Open vSwitch VLANs, controller flows, and OPNsense rules with controlled inter-VLAN policies.

-I’m Seppe Applied Computer Science (Cybersecurity) student at Howest, founder of DigiGoose, and a community builder behind Indrani & Sa’ada.
+I’m Seppe, Applied Computer Science (Cybersecurity) student at Howest and founder of DigiGoose.

 Currently: network segmentation, web security & forensics plus real-world builds.